 Renegotiation Risk

-If the buyer struggles to sell, they may come back asking for a price reduction.
+If the buyer struggles to sell, they may return requesting a price reduction.

 For Buyers